ASBESTOS THE TRUTH: PROTECTING CHILDREN AND TEACHERS THROUGH TIGHTER ASBESTOS CONTROLS1 February 2019

 Unlike PCM/PCOM, SEM testing enables asbestos airborne fibres to be quantified at much lower levels achieving levels of detection to 0.0005 f/ml.
 This greater level of detail and information that can be gathered via SEM means the UK has the capabilities to test lower levels of asbestos fibres than the current clearance indicator of 0.01 f/ml requires.
 As this technology is currently available, why is the UK continuing to use outdated and insufficient means of air testing that evidently puts the lives of children, teachers and anyone else residing in public or residential post-war buildings.

 “The UK was once the world’s largest importer of asbestos and its incorporation in commonly used building materials throughout the 1950s and 1960s means that it remains in many shops, houses, hospitals, offices and schools that are still in use today.”
-(Charles Pickles, Why The UK Needs Tighter Asbestos Controls, page 21)

 The correlation of the UK historically being the highest importer of asbestos in Europe and the UK having the highest death rate from mesothelioma demonstrates that the current actions and regulations in place are insufficient to protect the individuals with asbestos affected buildings.